Perspective | Cal Ripken’s record streak is 25 years old. Its meaning, and magic, have endured.

 “But you’ve been in the league seven years,” said Ripken.

 “Nope.
-That’s your job,” said Dauer.
+That’s your job,” Dauer said.
 Then he walked away.

 Ripken was stunned, but proud.
-Just think of all the confidence that manager Earl Weaver must have in him to hand him the shortstop job and all its duties.
+Just think of all the confidence that Manager Earl Weaver must have in him to hand him the shortstop job and all its duties.
 “Earl’s confidence gave me confidence,” said Ripken.

-“I was just trying to get through the weekend,” said Weaver of gambling on young Cal, who never moved back to third base until he was past Gehrig’s record, on the way to 2,632 straight games — 501 more than Lou and a mark which may really never be broken.
+“I was just trying to get through the weekend,” said Weaver of gambling on young Cal, who never moved back to third base until he was past Gehrig’s record, on the way to 2,632 straight games — 501 more than Lou and a mark that may really never be broken.

 “Here, all these years, I thought he believed in me so much,” laughed Ripken.

-Still, to Ripken, Weaver’s decision illustrates the most central element of the Streak.
+Still, to Ripken, Weaver’s decision illustrates the most central element of The Streak.
 In MLB, you live one day at a time because the mental burden of facing 162 games is more than you can carry.
 Even Earl’s just trying to get to the weekend.
 Every day, the boss decides, “Who plays?”
 If your name is on the card, and you can do it, you play.

 In that one way, it truly is like life: You can deal with far more — endure more, create more, recover from pain or disappointment more, be your best more often — in one-day increments.
 It’s almost as if there is no such thing as a “life” and its “meaning.”
 There are just todays.
 But, with work and luck, they sure can add up.